 Aussies require only occasional trimming of certain body parts.
-Such as feet, legs, tail, ears, feathers, and britches.
+Such as feet, legs, tails, ears, feathers, and britches.
 These body parts have some overgrowth of hair that needs to be trimmed.
 This maintenance training also prevents the fur from becoming matted or tangled.
 The fur around these areas grows rapidly and becomes very thick.
 And need to be trimmed regularly.
 If not trimmed these long hairs can become tangled.
 And interfere with their body movements.
 Use some thinning shears or scissors.
 For this purpose, you can also take them to a professional groomer.
 Don’t trim too short do as much trimming as required.

 The health and appearance of a dog’s coat are heavily influenced by its food intake.
 Aussies need food that is rich in protein and healthy fats.
 Protein is required for the strength of the hair follicles.
 And it accounts for more than 75 percent of a dog’s hair.
-If a dog is a protein deficient his hair will be affected.
+If a dog is protein deficient his hair will be affected.
 Omega-3 and omega-6 fatty acids work as anti-inflammatory agents.
 And also help with dry dull codes.
 Excessive shedding can sometimes be attributed to a poor diet.
 A high-quality diet not only keeps their coats healthy but also reduces shedding.

 An undercoat rake is specifically designed for a thick undercoat.
 It has fine blades that reach through the top coat.
-And removes mats tangled and lose fur from the undercoat.
+And removes mats tangled and loose fur from the undercoat.
 It’s a must-have tool for the double coat of Australian shepherds.
 Especially during their shedding seasons.

 A Furminator is a de-shedding tool that is a must for Australian shepherd dogs.
 It helps to deep and de-shed your dog.
 It penetrates deep into their coats and removes tangle mats.
 And any loose undercoat a bristle brush is often used at the end.
 As a finishing brush to shine a dog’s.
 It has tightly packed bristles.
 They are ideal for removing dirty debris or any loose hair.
 It simulates their skin and spreads natural oils throughout their skin thus giving it a shiny look.